 geogig serve command or using the GeoServer plugin.

-geogig serve console command starts up an embedded HTTP server and can be used to expose either a single repository or several repositories from a single file system directory, as explained in the Serving and Managing Repositories section.
+geogig serve console command starts up an embedded HTTP server and can be used to expose either a single repository or several repositories from a single file system directory, as explained in the Web API: Serving and Managing Repositories section.